 Getting Started with pass: A Self-Hosted, Secure, and CLI-Friendly Password Manager

 As a long-time user of 1Password, I've grown accustomed to the convenience and security it provides.
 However, I've always been disappointed with the CLI experience.
 The command-line interface is clunky and limited, making it difficult to manage my passwords efficiently.
-That's why I decided to explore alternative solutions, and I'm excited to share my experience with pass, a self-hosted, secure, and CLI-friendly password manager.
+That's why I decided to explore alternative solutions, and I'm excited to share my experience with pass

 Prerequisites

-Before we dive into setting up pass, you'll need a few prerequisites:
+Before we dive into setting up pass

-1. GPG key: You'll need a GPG key to encrypt your password store.
-I highly recommend using gpg-tui for managing your GPG keys.
-It's a user-friendly, terminal-based interface that makes it easy to generate and manage your keys.
+for managing your GPG keys.
+It's a user-friendly, terminal-based interface that makes it easy to generate and manage your keys. - gnupg: You'll also need

 Installing pass

-Installing pass is a breeze.
+is a breeze.
 You can use your favorite package manager to install it.
-If you're using NixOS, you can use nix-shell -p pass to create a temporary "install" environment.
+If you're using NixOS, you can use nix-shell -p pass

 Initializing the Password Store

-Once pass is installed, you can initialize the password store using the following command:
+is installed, you can initialize the password store using the following command:

 pass init

-This will create a new password store in the default location ~/.password-store.
+This will create a new password store in the default location ~/.password-store

 Setting up the Git Repo